containers-ai/rook/design/Alameda/design.md

 ## How Alameda works

-1. Alameda watches objects which need Alameda service
+1. Users specifying objects that need Alameda services
 Proposal 1: by adding Alameda annotations to Rook CRD objects
 Proposal 2: by creating Alameda CRD objects to specify users' K8S deployment objects.

+2. Alameda watches creation, update, and deletion of the specified objects

-2. Alameda utilizes Prometheus to scrape data, and these data is adapted into Alameda plane
+3. Alameda utilizes Prometheus to scrape data, and these data is adapted into Alameda plane
 Alameda does not have data collection agent.

-3. Alameda's AI engine predicts computing resourece demands
+4. Alameda's AI engine predicts computing resourece demands

-4. Alameda exposes prediction raw data via Alameda CRD objects
+5. Alameda exposes prediction raw data
 With these predictions, Rook can (1) update CR spec, or (2) update CR spec with new definitions of planning.

-5. Alameda generates operational plans based on the prediction for further automation
+6. Alameda generates operational plans based on the prediction for further automation

+7. Alameda automates the operation plans if enabled.

+8. Alameda has a feedback mechanism to evalute the operation results for further refinement.

 ![work_flow](./Alameda_work_with_Rook.png)